Bolafawzydeveloper/currency-/README.md

 This let's you:
 * create new cloud bot instances and earn commission for every referral (not applicable to open source version)
 * import the trades book with all trades WolfBot made via REST API call
-* subscribe to live trades via WebSocket to display them in your trading terminal
+* subscribe to live trades via WebSocket
-* subscribe to live strategy data and indicator values via WebSocket

-## Contact
-Follow me on [Twitter](https://twitter.com/ekliptor) and [Memo](https://memo.cash/profile/1JFKA1CabVyX98qPRAUQBL9NhoTnXZr5Zm).

-No donations, I actually make money trading;)